-NSPS - Based on the information provided in the permit application, this source processes non-metallic minerals and produces HMA.
-Therefore, the source is subject to the New Source Performance Standards (NSPS) for non-metallic mineral processing (40 CFR 60 Subpart OOO) and HMA production (40 CRF 60 Subpart I).
+NSPS - Based on the information provided in the permit application, this source does not process non-metallic minerals, and concrete batch plants are not listed in the New Source Performance Standards (NSPS).
+Therefore, the source is not subject to NSPS.

-NESHAP/MACT - Based on the information provided in the permit application, this source emits Hazardous Air Pollutants (HAPs) from the HMA plant.
-However, the facility (aggregate processing and HMA plant) is not a specifically listed Federal National Emission Standards for Hazardous Air Pollutants (NESHAP) Source Category and is not a major source.
-Therefore, the source is not subject to the NESHAP or Maximum Achievable Control Technology (MACT) standards.
+NESHAP/MACT - Based on the information provided in the permit application, this source emits Hazardous Air Pollutants (HAPs) from the concrete batch plant and the water heater.
+However, the facility (concrete batch plant) is not a specifically listed Federal National Emission Standards for Hazardous Air Pollutants (NESHAP) Source Category and is not a major source.
+NESHAP Subpart JJJJJJ regulates institutional, commercial and industrial boilers; however, the regulation exempts process heaters.
+The propane-fired water heater for the concrete batch plant is a process heater, similar to a pool heater, and is not subject to Subpart JJJJJJ.
 The federal HAPs list is fully incorporated into Part II, Section 1.0, and a GRIC HAP is defined as any Federally-listed HAP.